h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-python-runtime/scoring-pipeline-deployment-in-python-runtime.md

 - In the **Experiments** section, click on the following experiment: **Model_deployment_HydraulicSystem**

-- On the STATUS: COMPLETE section in the experiment page, click **DOWNLOAD PYTHON SCORING PIPELINE**
+- On the STATUS: COMPLETE section on the experiment page, click **DOWNLOAD PYTHON SCORING PIPELINE**

 ![download-python-scoring-pipeline](assets/download-python-scoring-pipeline.jpg)